 If you are craving for an Iced Latte instead of a regular Black iced coffee.
 Here’s how you can prepare the milk.

-One way is to pour cold milk directly over ice coffee (That’s how normal People do it!)
+One way is to pour cold milk directly over iced coffee (That’s how normal People do it!)

 Another option is to use a milk frother to create a creamy and frothy texture that adds rich flavor to your latte.
 (That’s how Pros do it!)

-If you have frother than froth cold milk go for it!
+If you have frother then froth the cold milk in it!
 If you don’t have a frother here are two ways to do it manually.

 Regarding the best milk for iced coffee; it mainly depends on your personal preference.
 Whole milk offers a creamy and rich flavor and is always the best choice for iced coffee.